www2k/ng2-toastr/README.md

 Angular 2: Toastr
 ===================

+NOTE: Since there are breaking changes in Angular 2 beta 16.
+Please reference latest version of ng2-toastr.
+If you are using Angular 2 beta 15 or below, please reference ng2-toastr version '0.1.8'.

 The project is in progress since it's built with Angular 2 Beta.

 The lib is inspired by [angular-toastr] (https://github.com/Foxandxss/angular-toastr), and will show bootstrap-like toasts.